 First of all, the valknut is often found on cremation urns accompanied by wolves and ravens, all of which point to them being the graves of warriors.
-This also usually usually draws a connection to Odin, who famously had two raven servants, Huginn and Muninn.
+This also usually draws a connection to Odin, who famously had two raven servants, Huginn and Muninn.
 But Odin also is famously connected to cremation, as well as the frenzy of battle.
 We’ll come back to that in a moment.

 Second, in the Skáldskaparmál book of the Prose Edda, the frost giant Hrungnir is killed by Thor.
 Hrungnir was a great warrior who had fought with Odin over whose horse was fastest, then raged and started fucking shit up when he lost.
-The other gods weren’t cool with this grevious jackassery, so Thor put Hrungnir down with the help of Mjolnir.
+The other gods weren’t cool with this grievous jackassery, so Thor put Hrungnir down with the help of Mjolnir.
 But after Hrungnir died, it was discovered that his heart was made of stone and was a peculiar shape:

 “Hrungner had, as is well known, a heart of stone, sharp and three-sided; just as the rune has since been risted that is called Hrungner’s heart.”